Robert Hausmann: Biography

 Most importantly, Hausmann and Joseph Joachim were the two soloists for whom Brahms wrote the Double Concerto in A minor, Op.
 102, his last orchestral work.
 Brahms worked with both of them on the piece before its premiere in Wiesbaden on 18 October 1887.
 The critic Eduard Hanslick wrote that Hausmann was "in no way inferior to Joachim."
 As part of the Joachim Quartet, Hausmann championed all of Brahms's chamber music for strings, which were regularly featured on the Quartet's Berlin concert series for over thirty years.
 Besides the Quartet, Hausmann was a founding member of a piano trio group, made up of his colleagues at the Hochschule, Heinrich de Ahna (with Emanuel Wirth replacing de Ahna after he died in 1892) and the pianist Heinrich Barth.
 They started a subscription concert series in Berlin that lasted from 1878 until 1907.
 Their concert season was similar to the Quartet's, starting in October and ending in March.
 Their first years of playing were in the Singakademie.
 However, in 1889 they started playing "popular chamber music evenings" in the much larger Philharmonie, where they usually filled the 2000-plus seats.

 In 1894 Hausmann married Helene von Maybach, daughter of the Prussian Minister of Commerce Albert von Maybach.
 They had two children: Luise (b.
 1895) and Friedrich Georg (b.
 1900), who also became a musician.

 Hausmann published editions of the Bach Cello Suites and the Mendelssohn Cello Sonatas and Variations Concertantes in D major, Op.
 17; he also made cello and piano arrangements of Schumann's Märchenbilder, Op.
 113 (originally for viola and piano), and the Cello Concerto by Bernhard Molique.

 His students included Friedrich Koch (teacher of Boris Blacher and Paul Kletzki), Wallingford Riegger, Philipp Roth, Percy Such, Hugo Dechert, Otto Lüdemann, Agustín Rubio, Lucy Campbell, Arthur Williams, and others.

 He played a fine Stradivarius cello from 1724, which is still known as the "Hausmann" Strad.
-He acquired it from his great uncle's son, the cello virtuoso and chamber music specialist who had settled in Great Britain George Hausmann (1814-1860).
+He acquired it from his great uncle's son, the cello virtuoso and chamber music specialist George Hausmann, who had settled in Britain.
 It was later owned by the Russian master Edmund Kurtz (principal cello of the Chicago Symphony Orchestra).